JetBrains/amper/docs/Documentation.md

 |-module.yaml
 ```

-In a [multiplatform module](#multiplatform-projects), platform-specific code is located in the folders
+In a [multiplatform module](#multiplatform-projects), platform-specific code is located in folders
 with [`@platform`-qualifiers](#platform-qualifier):
 ```
 |-src/             # common code